 - The Baltimore Orioles: Although traditionally one of the flagship franchises of Baseball, they entered a Dork Age that previously seemed to have no end under the "leadership" of Peter Angelos, who was considered the most reviled owner in baseball until Miami Marlins owner Jeffrey Loria managed to take that title for himself with his 2012 Fire Sale.
 Since taking over the Orioles in 1993, Angelos' tremendous incompetence has turned a once proud franchise into the laughingstock of baseball.
-Almost everything he does makes you say What an Idiot.
+Almost everything he does makes you say What an Idiot!.
 They had 14 consecutive losing seasons, topped only by the Pirates' streak of 20 seasons.
 In 2012, they finally seemed to make it back to respectability by making it to the playoffs and winning the first ever AL Wild Card game against the Texas Rangers.
-In 2014, they won their division in a runaway (bear in mind that they play in the same division as the Yankees, Red Sox, and Rays), and swept the heavily favored Tigers in the Division Series before falling to the upstart Royals in the ALCS.
-The team's most famous players, historically, are super-fielder Brooks Robinson and "Iron Man" Cal Ripken Jr, both Hall-of-Famers who played their entire careers with the Orioles.
+In 2014, they won their division in a runaway, despite sharing it with three of the previous season's strongest teams (Yankees, Red Sox, and Rays), and swept the heavily favored Tigers in the Division Series before falling to the upstart Royals in the ALCS.
+The team's most famous players historically are super-fielder Brooks Robinson and "Iron Man" Cal Ripken Jr, both Hall-of-Famers who played their entire careers with the Orioles.
 The team's glory years were 1966-1983, when most of the franchise's best players were at their peak and the manager was the intelligent but famously hot-tempered Earl Weaver.
-Prior to 1953, the club was known as the St. Louis Browns and even then were mostly associated with losing, though they did manage a single World Series appearance in 1944 where they lost to in-town rivals the St. Louis Cardinals.
-During this era the Browns fielded the shortest player in baseball history, 3'7" midget Eddie Gaedel, who took one at-bat as a publicity stunt.
-The Browns years are something of an Old Shame for Baltimore, as the Orioles do not recognize or commemorate any of their statistics or records from their time in St. Louis, and instead leave it to the Cardinals to honor the "Brownies."
-They currently play at Camden Yards, widely considered one of the most beautiful stadiums in the league.
+They currently play at Oriole Park at Camden Yards, widely considered one of the most beautiful stadiums in the league.
 Camden Yards was, when built, a faux-retro baseball-only stadium that was, over the next decade or so, emulated league-wide by teams looking for a new stadium; previously, many teams (particularly the Braves, Cardinals, Reds, Pirates, and Phillies) played in bland, circular concrete structures built for multiple sports.

 - On the business side of things, the Sox are currently owned by a corporation called "Fenway Sports Group" (FSG for short).
-FSG is noted for turning their Red Sox proceeds into a sports empire, buying up teams in other sports (including Liverpool FC) and establishing a massively successful sports-marketing consultancy (they handle LeBron James' rights, for one thing).
+FSG is noted for turning their Red Sox proceeds into a sports empire, buying up teams in other sports (including Liverpool FC, who share a number of traits the Red Sox: a passionate fanbase, a rich history, a propensity for an epic Fandom Rivalry or two, and a deep love for the colour red) and establishing a massively successful sports-marketing consultancy (they handle LeBron James' rights, for one thing).

 - The New York Yankees: If you can name only one baseball team, it probably is this one.
 Being the most successful team in the World Series era (27 titles) and the fact that it is based in the Big Applesauce have combined to make the Yankees the most popular team in America.... and the most hated team in America.
 You must, by internet law, either hate them with a passion that rivals the love you have of your own team or be an obnoxious, unpleasable pinstripe-wearer.
 An entire industry exists of anti-Yankee media, and although primarily centered in Boston, it thrives throughout North America, including New York itself (like the primarily pro-Mets Daily News).
 The same thing goes for pro-Yankee media (especially the New York Post).
-Easily the Big Bad of Major League Baseball.
-(And Creator's Pet too: wherever you are in America, like 'em or not, odds are there's a Yankee game on the tube.)
-Team owners George Steinbrenner and his sons are, however, universally considered an example of Evil Overlord (or at least a Mean Boss), while Lou Gehrig is universally beloved.
-This is not a new phenomenon.
-The play Damn Yankees!, about a man who hates them so much he sells his soul to the Devil to beat them, was written over fifty years ago.
+The play Damn Yankees, about a man who hates them so much he sells his soul to the Devil to beat them, was written over 60 years ago.
 Choked in game 4 of the 2004 ALCS, allowing the Red Sox to make the first 0-3 comeback in baseball history and win their first Series title in 86 years.
 Red Sox fans will never let them forget this.
 Notable for having not one (Ruth), not two (Gehrig), not three (DiMaggio), but four (Mickey Mantle) names in the argument for best baseball player ever.
-Their 27 World Series championships make them both the most successful team in Major League Baseball, AND North American professional sports.
+Not to mention the first player ever to have been unanimously elected by baseball writers to the Hall of Fame, Mariano Rivera in 2019.note Their 27 World Series championships make them both the most successful team in Major League Baseball, AND North American professional sports.
+Twenty-three numbers (for 21 different players) are retired, another MLB record.
+With Derek Jeter's retirement, the Yankees have retired every single-digit number except for 0, a number they didn't issue until 2019.
 Their current GM is Brian Cashman.

 - Fun fact: The Yankees once signed lifetime celebrity fan Billy Crystal to a one-day contract and let him have an at-bat in a spring training game.